Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

 with

 Working in the vicinity of the phase transition, we can assume that $\psi(\bm r)$ has a small amplitude and varies slowly in space, so that it is legitimate to expand the functional in powers of the field and its gradients.
-In the case of systems with $U(1)$ symmetry, as in the case of the Bose-Hubbard model, the order-parameter field $\psi$ is complex.
-Since the Ginzburg-Landau functional is an analytic function of $\psi(\bm{r})$ and $\psi^*(\bm{r})$ and invariant under $U(1)$ transformations of the field, only even powers of $|\psi(\bm{r})|$ and $|\nabla \psi(\bm{r})|$ are allowed in its expansion.
+Since the Ginzburg-Landau functional is an analytic function of $\psi(\bm{r})$ and $\psi^*(\bm{r})$ and is invariant under $U(1)$ transformations (i.e., phase rotations) of the field, only even powers of $|\psi(\bm{r})|$ and $|\nabla \psi(\bm{r})|$ are allowed in its expansion.

-Focusing on the spatially-averaged/zero-momentum field $\psi=V^{-1}\int \dd\bm{r}\,\psi(\bm{r})$ (with $V$ the volume of the system), its statistical average $\braket{ \psi }$, taken using $P_{\rm GL}[\psi(\bm{r})]$, corresponds to the order parameter that discriminates between different phases.
+Focusing on the spatially-averaged/zero-momentum field $\psi=V^{-1/2}\int \dd\bm{r}\,\psi(\bm{r})$ (with $V$ the volume of the system), its statistical average $\braket{ \psi }$, taken using $P_{\rm GL}[\psi(\bm{r})]$, corresponds to the order parameter that discriminates between different phases.
 The statistical properties of $\psi$ are given in terms of its PDF $P(\psi)$, which is the marginal distribution of $P_{\rm GL}$ after integrating out the modes with non-zero momenta.
-We will use the common abuse of language and refer to $\psi$ as the order parameter.
+We will use the common abuse of terminology and refer to $\psi$ as the order parameter.

 Since all momentum modes interact with each other through the non-linear coupling (approximated by a quartic term in Eq.~\eqref{eq:FGLSM}), the computation of $P(\psi)$ from $P_{\rm GL}[\psi(\bm{r})]$ is a priori highly non-trivial.
 Landau's theory of phase transitions amounts to performing a mean-field calculation and approximating $P(\psi)$ by